gnroussos/xaml/README.md

 The certified course XAML & UWP from edx.org.

-The courses involve C# & the project requirments are in C#, however the code here demonstates same project in C++/CX implementation.
+Thouhg the courses involve C# & the project requirements are in C#, the code here is a C++/CX implementation.

 This project demonstartes:
 * XAML